Mississippi flag: ‘In God We Trust’ for Confederate symbol?

 Mississippi voters chose to keep the flag in a 2001 statewide election, but the design has remained contentious.
 Elsewhere in the country, debate has sharpened as Confederate monuments and statues recalling past slavery have been toppled by protesters or deliberately removed by authorities amid a groundswell against racial inequities.

-Lt.
-Gov. Delbert Hosemann and Attorney General Lynn Fitch issued separate statements Wednesday about the flag.
-Hosemann said a new flag would help future generations.
+Mississippi Lt.
+Gov. Delbert Hosemann said a new flag would help future generations.

 “In my mind, our flag should bear the Seal of the Great State of Mississippi and state ‘In God We Trust,’” Hosemann said. “ I am open to bringing all citizens together to determine a banner for our future.”